ausd-io/ausd/doc/standards/cashaddr.md

 ### Prefix

 The prefix indicates the network on which this addess is valid.
-It is set to `ecash` for eCash main net, `ectest` for eCash testnet and `ecregtest` for eCash regtest.
+It is set to `auscash` for ausCash main net, `ectest` for ausCash testnet and `ecregtest` for ausCash regtest.

 The prefix is followed by the separator `:`.